pyrodie18/splunk-ai-operator/tools/cluster_setup/EKS_README.md

 - **S3**: Create/manage buckets
 - **EBS**: Create/manage volumes
 - **CloudFormation**: Create/manage stacks (if using eksctl)

+*TROY NOTE:  We should most definately not be recommending that they use `AdministratorAccess`.
+That is keys to the kingdom and a huge security risk.
+We should produce a least priv inline policy that they can cut and paste*

 **Recommended IAM Policy:** `AdministratorAccess` for initial setup, or create a custom policy with the specific permissions above.